 As your child ages, the amblyopic eye will continue to lose strength and vision abilities.
 The brain will also continue to ignore the amblyopic eye and favor the stronger eye.

 Can Amblyopia Be Corrected?

 Several treatment options are available to strengthen the amblyopic eye and increase the brain’s response to that weaker eye.
-If your child is diagnosed with amblyopia early enough, it can be corrected.
-Several adult studies have also shown some increase in the function of the amblyopic eye after treatments or vision therapy.
+It can be corrected if your child is diagnosed with amblyopia early enough.
+After treatments or vision therapy, several adult studies have also shown increased amblyopic eye function.

-Treatments for amblyopia include using an eye patch, glasses, atropine drops, vision therapy, and surgery.
+Treatments for amblyopia include using an eye patch, glasses, atropine eye drops, vision therapy, and surgery.
 Introducing an eye patch to cover the stronger eye is the most common treatment for a lazy eye.
-Having to use the weaker eye gives it a chance at strengthening and communicating more with the brain.
+Solely using the weaker eye allows it to strengthen and communicate more with the brain.

 You can use an eye patch in conjunction with other treatment options.
 For example, strabismus amblyopia often requires surgery to correct a misaligned eye.
 However, you will also see the use of an eye patch even after surgery to give the weaker eye a chance to strengthen in visual development.

 Are You Concerned About Your Child’s Vision?
 Schedule an Appointment Today

 Now that you have the answer to your question, “what is amblyopia?” you can better understand why it’s crucial to have your children’s eyes examined for vision issues when they are young.
 At Campus Eye Center, we care about your child’s visual development.
 We are an award-winning eye care resource, offering only the highest quality eye care for you and your family in Lancaster, PA.
 If you have any concerns about your child’s vision or want to start a healthy eye care routine, reach out today to schedule an appointment.